Text consolidated by Valsts valodas centrs (State

 December 2013 the percentage referred to in Section 8 of this Law

-capital company determined in the contract is reached.
+capital company which is determined in the contract is

 [4 April 2013]

-of investments concluded until 30 June 2014 by determining the
+contracts for making investments concluded until 30 June 2014 by

-maximum amount of the direct tax rebates applicable to
+determining the maximum sum of direct tax rebates applicable to

 investments provided for in the contract in relation to the